pkp/pkp-docs/learning-ojs/en/editorial-workflow.md

 **Decline Submission**: This means that the submission has not passed peer review and is unsuitable for further consideration.
 The submission would then move to the Archives.
 Only declined submissions in the Archives can be deleted.
 In OJS 3.3, there is now the option to revert a Decline decision in the Submission and Review stage.
 This can be done by clicking **Change Decision** followed by **Revert Decline**.
 After a declined decision is reverted, the submission is restored to its previous stage and review round if active.

 ### Request Revisions
-{% include video id="LR_1BmmSTek" provider="youtube" %}

-This PKP School video explains the steps the Section Editor takes to respond to the review and request revisions, as well as the process for the author to upload revisions.
-To watch other videos in this series, visit [PKP’s YouTube channel](https://www.youtube.com/playlist?list=PLg358gdRUrDUKJbWtr4bgy133_jwoiqoF).

 In this demonstration, we are going to request that the Author make some minor revisions before acceptance.